lentzsch/dcs_ml_ai/README.md

 ## Training Gameplan

-### 🛫 Phase 1: Low-Fidelity Environment Bootstrapping
+### 🛫 Phase 1: Low-Fidelity Environment Bootstrapping *(In Progress)*
-- Begin training in simplified environments (e.g., `CartPole-v1`) to validate model architecture and integration.
-- Develop progressively more complex environments that simulate basic flight mechanics and dogfight decision trees (e.g., Unity-based or custom Gym environments).
-- Eventually create an open-ended gym-compatible flight simulation capable of supporting DCS-like scenarios.
+- ✅ Training pipeline validated using `LunarLanderContinuous-v2` as a stand-in for basic flight dynamics.
+- ✅ PPO-based agent achieving safe landings in some training runs.
+- ✅ Video recording integrated via `RecordVideo`.
+- ✅ Model checkpointing and final model saving in place.
+- ✅ Custom metrics callback implemented (placeholder phase) to support domain-specific tracking.
+- 🔧 Environment unwrapping utility added to support robust metric extraction from wrapped Gym environments.
+- 🔜 Next: Design a lightweight 2D pitch/thrust environment as a better approximation of aircraft flight.

 ### 🧠 Phase 2: Curriculum Learning & Domain Transfer
-- Train agents in a curriculum: starting with takeoff, then navigation, formation flying, and basic air combat maneuvers.
+- Train agents in a curriculum: takeoff → navigation → formation flying → basic air combat maneuvers.
 - Use domain transfer to scale from low-fidelity trainers (like a Cessna or T-6) to high-fidelity aircraft approximations.

 ### 🛰️ Phase 3: TacView Integration